Clear Law Institute’s Active Shooter online training teaches employees:

 When Law Enforcement Arrives

-Our course utilizes a story-based approach with nuanced scenarios.
+Our active shooter training utilizes a story-based approach with nuanced scenarios.
 Learners must decide how they would respond to several issues that could arise in an active shooter situation.
-Learners also learn to spot red flags of potential workplace violence.
+Learners also learn how to spot warning signs of an active shooter event.

-Learners can submit questions about the course content which are answered within two business days.
+Learners can submit questions about the active shooter training content which are answered within two business days.

-The online course can be customized to your organization’s specific policies and procedures, so that employees receive the exact guidance they need to comply with your organization’s policies.
+The active shooter training can be customized to your organization’s specific policies and procedures, so that employees receive the exact guidance they need to comply with your organization’s policies.
 Users can be required to certify that they have read and understood your specific policies.

 Clear Law can include your organization’s logo, workplace images, and an introductory audio or video message from a senior official in your organization.

-Clear Law’s Compliance Advisory Team is available to review or help create your workplace violence and active shooter policies and procedures.
+Clear Law’s Compliance Advisory Team is available to review or help create your active shooter policies and procedures.
 Our team includes former FBI agent Katherine Schweit, whose bio is provided below.

 Katherine Schweit is an attorney, law school professor, and former FBI special agent.
 At the FBI, Katherine authored the FBI’s seminal research, A Study of 160 Active Shooter Incidents in the United States.
 Katherine was also part of the FBI crisis team that responded to active shooter incidents, including the shootings at the Holocaust Memorial Museum, the Pentagon, and the Washington, D.C.
 Navy Yard.
 In the private sector, Katherine has served as Director of Global Security Policy and Training for Live Nation Entertainment.
 Katherine is the author of the 2021 book, Stop the Killing: How to End the Mass Shooting Crisis.
 She is a graduate of Michigan State University and DePaul University College of Law.